Blobosle/macos-neovim/README.md

 ## Features

+macOS Neovim app:
-- Open the corresponding file in your Neovim instance
+- Open the corresponding file in your Neovim instance.
-- Open the default/specified file explorer at the home directory if opening the app directly
+- Open the default/specified file explorer at the home directory if opening the app directly.
-- Exiting and closing shell automatically when opening files
+- Exiting and closing shell automatically when opening files.

+Build setup:
+- Automatic custom name and logo for the macOS Neovim app.
+- Support for multiple terminal emulators.

 ## Requirements